cplusplus/SG20/sources/modules/functions/lambdas.md

 1. Utilize `std::function` as a means to hold and transfer lambdas
 2. Define a function-template taking a lambda as a template parameter
-3. specify, per parameter, whether to capture by reference or value
+3. Specify, per parameter, whether to capture by reference or value
-4. specify the default capture type for a lambda
+4. Specify the default capture type for a lambda
+5. Specify the return type for a lamda function, if not detected by the compiler
-5. use a lambda in a class, capturing and utilizing class data via `this`
+5. Use a lambda in a class, capturing and utilizing class data via `this`

 #### Caveats